-- 1) Magnitude standard: Annual expected capacity shortage of no more than 0.001% of load per year (NEUE of 0.001% per year). - 2) Duration standard: No more than 2.4 hour of capacity shortage per year (LOLH of 2.4 hours per year). - 3) Frequency standard: No more than 2 days with a capacity shortage of any magnitude or duration every ten years, or 0.2 days per year (LOLD of 0.2 per year).
+- 1) Magnitude standard: Annual expected shortage of no more than 0.001% of load per year.
+We refer to our magnitude metric as Normalized Expected Unserved Energy (NEUE). - 2) Duration standard: No more than 2.4 hours of shortage per year.
+We refer to our duration metric as Loss of Load Hours (LOLH). - 3) Frequency standard: No more than 2 days with a shortage of any magnitude or duration every ten years, or 0.2 days per year.
+We refer to our frequency metric as Loss of Load Days (LOLD).